MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-switch.md

 ## Convert virtual switch to logical switch

+::: moniker range="sc-vmm-2016"

+If a host in the VMM fabric has a standard virtual switch, you can convert it to use as a logical switch.

+::: moniker-end

+::: moniker range="sc-vmm-1801"

-If a host in the VMM fabric has a standard virtual switch, you can convert it to use a logical switch.
+If a host in the VMM fabric has a standard virtual switch, you can convert it to use as a logical switch.

+::: moniker-end

+::: moniker range="sc-vmm-1807"

+If a host in the VMM fabric has a standard virtual switch with or without SET,  you can convert it to use as a logical switch.

+::: moniker-end

 ::: moniker range="sc-vmm-2016"